adamjhogan/adamjhogan.github.io/_pages/cv.md

 Publications
 ======
-* **Hogan, A. J.**, Gibson, T. A., & Luong, V. (Revise and Resubmit).
+* **Hogan, A. J.**, Gibson, T. A., & Luong, V. (in press).
 Speech production in Vietnamese-English bilingual speakers living in a 3-generation home. *International Journal of Bilingual Education and Bilingualism*.

 Presentations
 ======